 Ottolenghi is a small chain of restaurants run by celebrity chef, Yotam Ottolenghi, with restaurants located in Belgravia, Soho, Spitalfields, Notting Hill and Islington.

-This is one sight you must visit in London even if you only have 24 hours to spend in London.
+This is one sight you must visit in London even if you’re only visiting London in a day.

 Neal’s Yard is in Seven Dials, and gets its name from Thomas Neale, who received land from William III in 1690, and created the Seven Dials area.

-This is one of those sites to see the iconic big red bus of London, you can easy also catch the hop on hop off bus from Trafalgar Square.
+This is one of those sites to see the iconic big red bus of London, you can easily also catch the hop on hop off London bus from Trafalgar Square.